 Step #2: Configure Bootstrap Information

-The LWM2M Server configures the Bootstrap Information within the LWM2M Client using the “Write” logical operation.
+The LWM2M Bootstrap Server configures the LWM2M Client with the Bootstrap Information using the “Write” logical operation.

 Server Initiated Bootstrap

 In this mode, the LWM2M Bootstrap Server configures the Bootstrap Information in the LWM2M Client without the LWM2M Client sending a bootstrap request to the LWM2M Bootstrap Server.